 Why Have a Will?

-A Will allows you to determine how your property will be distributed after your death.
 Not having a Will can create considerable hardship for family, friends and business partners.
 Without a Will, your property may not be distributed the way you had intended.
 It may be difficult to trace relatives who may be entitled to inherit, and locating all your property and belongings can be more complicated.

 - make choices to maximize tax benefits